If You Have a Pitch Meeting in 60 Days — Read This

 Here's how to spend the time you have — roughly in this order.

-Why the Best Founders Don't Build Their Own Deck
+Why the Founders Who Win Rooms Don't Build Their Own Deck

-Some founders can build a solid deck themselves.
-But when the stakes are high — a raise, a major partnership, a sponsorship package — experienced founders bring in a design studio.
+Some founders can put together a deck that works.
+But when the stakes are real — a serious raise, a landmark partnership, a sponsorship package that changes everything — the founders who close bring in a narrative studio.

-The best time to engage a studio is six to eight weeks out.
-That gives enough runway for strategy, design, revision, and rehearsal.
-Waiting until the last week is how you end up with a template that has your logo on it — and nothing else worth remembering.
+The founders who close engage a studio six to eight weeks out.
+That gives enough runway for strategy, story development, design, revision, and rehearsal.
+Waiting until the last week is how you end up with a template that has your logo on it — and nothing else the room will remember.

 See our work